duoanwang/Recipe-and-Rating/README.md

 2. **Preparation Details**:
    - **`n_step`**: The number of preparation steps can indicate recipe complexity, indirectly reflecting calorie level.
-   - **`n_ingredient`**: Recipes with more ingredients may involve calorie-dense items like butter, sugar, or oils, leading to higher calorie counts.

 ### Reason for Choosing:
 Helps quantify calorie prediction for real-world applications like meal planning.